jdcantrell/goodrobot.net/src/posts/local-dev.md

 whatever IP address is prepended to it:

 ```
-pancakes.127.0.0.1.xip.io
+pancakes.192.168.0.100.xip.io
 ```

-will have a DNS response of 127.0.0.1.
-You can use this to share only on your local network or with people external to your network depending on which IP you use in the xip.io domain.
+will have a DNS response of 192.168.0.100.
+You can use your local IP to share only on your local network or with people external to your network depending on which IP you use in the xip.io domain.
 You will need to setup an additional nginx config:

 <div class="box code-header">
   xipio.conf <a href="https://gist.github.com/jdcantrell/8028720">gist</a>